 - are in prison or remand

-- are from a multicultural background, particularly if English is a second language
+- are from a culturally or ethnically diverse background, particularly if English is a second language

 - are experiencing discrimination on the basis of sexuality.